milrn/milrn.github.io/_posts/2026-03-24-pizza-router.md

 - Write Primitive
 - Hard
 title: Pizza Router
-description: Pizza Router is a Hard Binary Exploitation challenge from picoCTF 2026.
+description: Pizza Router was a Hard Binary Exploitation challenge from picoCTF 2026.
 It has around 500 user solves as of writing this.
 ---

-Pizza Router is a Hard Binary Exploitation challenge from picoCTF 2026.
+Pizza Router was a Hard Binary Exploitation challenge from picoCTF 2026.
 It has around 500 user solves as of writing this.

 # Reversing